-Some, not until at least a few days in or just before it’s time to leave.
+- Some don’t relax the whole time.
+Others, not until at least a few days in or right before it’s time to leave.

-Some are fun, fun, fun all the way, are deeply energised by ALL the activities, while others cannot understand why and just want to ‘chill’ all day.
+- Some are fun all the way; they love ALL the activities!
+And others still, can’t understand why people don’t want to chill all day.

-• The best and worst in people tend to come out on holiday.
-Things that don’t surface normally, will most likely surface when you’re in the company of others.
-I won’t go into the why just now, but knowing that this can happen, means we can make allowances for it in others and may ourselves, need to be the recipient of a little grace rope.
+– The best and worst in people tend to come out on holiday.
+Things that don’t surface at home just seem to surface when we’re in the company of others.
+Recognising it happens means we can make allowances for it both in others and ourselves!

-• Realistic expectations go a long way.
-If you see a holiday as a time to relax and you have small children, your ‘holiday’ (oh I’m sorry it’s cruel putting it in inverted comma’s) is going to revolve around them – it just is!
-You’ll likely be doing everything and more that you do at home – just in a different setting.
-It looks like that for a few years but it doesn’t last forever!
+– Realistic expectations go a long way.
+If you have small children you’ll know your ‘holiday’ revolves around them!
+You do everything and more that you do at home – just in a different setting.
+It looks like that for a few years and doesn’t last forever.

-• We all need a degree of routine.
-It makes us feel certain and therefore in control.
-People who are used to roles and responsibilities at home can feel completely disoriented without them on a holiday, adults and kids alike.
-The ideal of kicking back and taking life as it comes usually benefits from a little structure too.
+– We all need a degree of routine.
+It makes us feel certain and in control.
+Without the roles and boundaries of home, we can feel disoriented on a holiday.
+This goes for both adults and kids.
+The idea of kicking back and taking life as it comes, is wonderful but usually benefits from a little structure too.

-• Know when to quit, or more gently, when someone needs time-out.
-Too much of anything becomes too much!
-When you are aware of your own energy dynamics, you can help others with theirs.
-It’s knowing when a child needs some time by them self or a partner needs to be released to go off and have a few hours or half a day to them self – everyone benefits!
+– Know when to quit, or more gently, when someone needs time-out.
+Too much of anything becomes too much.
+When you are aware of your own energy dynamics, you can be mindful of other peoples’.
+It’s knowing when a child needs some time by them self or a partner needs to be released to have a few hours to them self.